Fraternalilab/POPSlegacy/README.md

-# POPS*: Parameter OPtimised Surface of proteins and nucleic acids
+# POPS: Parameter OPtimised Surface of proteins and nucleic acids
 Calculation of solvent accessible surface areas (SASAs) of biopolymers, currently proteins and nucleic acids.